doublejifLuvC/Spring2020-Project3-group1/README.md

 Feng, Kangli：

-+Hongshan Lin: Tried different classfication model such as XGBoost, Random Forest, and GBM.
+Hongshan Lin: Tried different classfication model such as XGBoost, Random Forest, and GBM.
 Finally choose GBM as final model.Tuned the baseline model with different parameter to improve the accuracy from 44% to 48%.
 Edit Readme and final main notebook.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.